 Regardless of whether the customer is on an auto-renewal contract, it is worth keeping a note of the policy anniversary and start comparing deals a few weeks ahead of its expiration.

-A customer is wise to have a new policy in place before cancelling the old one so they are not left uninsured.
+Generally speaking, a consumer is wise to have a new policy in place before cancelling the old one so they are not left uninsured.

 Once the customer has contacted their provider, they may be asked to make the cancellation request in writing.
 Only the policyholder can cancel the cover.
 Once the policy has been cancelled the customer should then cancel their direct debit, if they have one.